Hosepipe ban to be imposed in Kent and Sussex

 Southern Water became the first water company to announce a hosepipe ban this year for Hampshire and the Isle of Wight last Friday.
 A ban has also come into force on the Isle of Man.

-Climate scientists have warned that as greenhouse gases continue to heat the planet the UK could see warmer and drier and summers, and warmer and wetter winters.
+Climate scientists have warned that as greenhouse gases continue to heat the planet the UK could see warmer and drier and summers, and wetter winters.

 This can cause problems for farmers whose land can be inundated during the winter and then can suffer from lack of water in the summer.